Recovering from a bad flash

-DD-WRT features and functions
+DD-WRT and OpenWrt extras

 - Boot wait.
 When enabled, the router pauses for five seconds at boot time to allow the user to connect remotely and flash a new firmware if the current one is bricked.
-Leave this on, as you never know when it'll be useful -- and what's five measly seconds out of a reboot cycle?
+Leave this on, as you never know when it will be useful -- and what's five measly seconds out of a reboot cycle?

 - Scheduled reboot.
 You can force the router to reset itself at a given time of day, after a certain interval, or on a specific day of the week.
 Some claim this improves performance, although in my own experience it doesn't seem to make much difference.
 The documentation (linked above) shows you how to do this via a command line, but some builds -- including the one in my Buffalo router -- let you set this in the GUI under Administration/Keep Alive.
 Note that in order to use this, you'll need to enable the Cron option as well.

 - Telnet.
 The telnet daemon should be running if you plan on connecting via telnet to perform administration (such as to manually flash new firmware).
 If you're worried about the security implications of leaving telnet running, you can shut it off until you need it.